dojo/docs/welcome.rst

       Invokes a callback function for every item in array

   * `dojo.browser <dojo/browser>`_

   * `dojo.Color <dojo/Color>`_

+    Functions for setting Colors.

   * `dojo.connect <dojo/connect>`_

+    Creates a link that calls one function when another executes

   * `dojo.declare <dojo/declare>`_

+    Creates a constructor using a compact notation for inheritance and prototype extension.

   * `dojo.Deferred <dojo/Deferred>`_
   * `dojo.event <dojo/event>`_
   * `dojo.fx <dojo/fx>`__